sous-chefs/meta/forking.md

 - Repository: `mongodb`

-# Use of provides to maintain resource compatiblity
+# Use of provides to maintain resource compatibility

 When forking a cookbook you can use Provides to force backwards compatible resource names.
 As an example this would allow you to fork a cookbook `foo` with a resource `bar` and maintain `foo_bar` even though the cookbook is now named sc_foo.
 This would be accomplished by adding this code to the `bar` resource: